Allocation Assist

 Transformation in Saudi Arabia’s Healthcare Sector

 Saudi Arabia’s healthcare system is undergoing a transformation to ensure access to high-quality healthcare for all members of society.
+Saudi Arabia has the largest healthcare system in the region, accounting for 60% of GCC countries’ healthcare expenditure

-Saudi Arabia has a well-established healthcare system, consisting of primary, secondary, and tertiary facilities.
-Multi-specialty hospitals provide the full range of specialised healthcare services, including transplant services and cancer treatment.
-The government has previously been the main provider of healthcare services, however private investment and provision is now increasing rapidly.
-While the public sector provides healthcare for Saudi Nationals, private healthcare insurance is now compulsory for expatriates and Saudi nationals working within the private sector.
+The government previously served as the main provider of healthcare services; however, private investment and provision are now increasing rapidly.
+While the public sector provides healthcare for Saudi nationals, the government now requires expatriates and Saudi nationals working in the private sector to have private healthcare insurance.
 The Ministry of Health (MOH) regulates healthcare throughout the Kingdom.

-Why is the Healthcare Sector growing in Saudi Arabia?
+Why is the healthcare sector growing in Saudi Arabia?

 Preventive and integrated healthcare is a top priority for the Saudi Arabian government.
 As the kingdom’s population grows, the healthcare sector is also expanding.
-In 2023, $50.4 billion was spent on healthcare and social development – 16.96% of the annual government budget, second only to the education sector.
-This has been used to improve healthcare infrastructure and technology, patient care and healthcare indicators.
-There has been considerable investment into reducing the burden of non-communicable and lifestyle diseases such as diabetes, obesity and cardiovascular diseases.
-The Ministry of Health is scaling up education and training of the local workforce, and boosting the adoption of digital information systems.
+In 2023, the government spent $50.4 billion on healthcare and social development, accounting for 16.96% of the annual government budget.
+This expenditure was second only to the education sector.

 How is private sector investment driving growth?

-The Saudi Arabian Government views the private sector as a strategic partner in achieving its national health goals and ensuring access to high-quality healthcare for all.
-Public-private partnerships (PPP) are being utilised to build capacity and address gaps in provision.
-In recent years, the Saudi healthcare sector has been fully opened to foreign-owned businesses.
-Incentives are offered to multinationals interested in establishing a headquarters in the Kingdom.
-The Health Sector Transformation Program plans Ministry of Health plans to increase private sector contribution from 40 percent to 65 % by 2030.
+The Saudi Arabian government views the private sector as a strategic partner in achieving its national health goals and ensuring access to high-quality healthcare for all.
+Public-private partnerships (PPP) are being utilized to build capacity and address gaps in provision.

 What is Saudi Arabia’s Health Sector Transformation Program?